nitishgupta/nmn-drop/datasets/hotpotqa/preprocess/README.md

 Following fields are added:
 1. ```constants.context_eqent2entmens``` and equivalent versions for NUM and DATE.
-Stored as List[List] where outer is the list of entities and the inner are its mentions as (context_idx, mention_idx)
+Stored as `List[List[(context_idx, mention_idx)]]` where outer is the list of entities and the inner are its mentions as (context_idx, mention_idx)
-2. ```constants.context_entmens2entidx``` and equivalent versions for NUM and DATE.
+2. ```constants.context_{ne,num,date}mens2entidx```:
-Stored as List[List], same as the list of mentions, only that these contain the entity_idx grounding. entity_idx goes from ```[0  ... num_entities_of_type_T]```
+Stored as `List[List[entity_idx]]`, same as the list of mentions, only that these contain the entity_idx grounding. entity_idx goes from ```[0  ... num_entities_of_type_T]```

-Question Entity_mentions are also grounded in ```q_entmens2entidx ```.
+3. `constants.{ne, num, date}_entidx2{ne, num, date}val`:
-A list the size of question's entity mention list containing entity_idx.
+A list of normalized values of entities in order of entity_idx.
+For NE, Num, Date these are str, float, Tuple[day, month, year], resp.

-*Note: If the mention cannot be grounded, -1 is stored as it's grounding*
+Question NamedEntity mentions are not added to the entity list.
+They are only grounded in existing context entities (`q_entmens2entidx `) *Note: If the named_entity mention cannot be grounded, -1 is stored as it's grounding*

+NUM and DATE mens in questions are added to normalized dict and entities are made out of them.
+Hence all question NUM and DATE mentions can be grounded and are done so in `constants.q_{num,date}mens2entidx`

 ## Answer Grounding and Typing --- ```ans_grounding```